tzetzo/Node-React/README.md

 - Unzip the file
 - In the newly created folder, run redis-server.exeÂ
 - You should see a window appear that says redis is running on port 6379

+6. Integration Testing with Headless Browser :

+- "npm run dev"
+- start "redis-server.exe" from the folder where redis is installed
+- "npm run test"